 Overall, this is a very basic, general-purpose heap allocator and quite a lot of functions inside MAIN.EXE call it.
 These functions include dealing with level data, characters, loading files whole from the CD and so on.
 It works fine within the context of the game, but it clearly shows that few optimization efforts have been put in that area.

-Memory is tight on the PlayStation and more opiniated memory allocations can help both memory usage and memory fragmentation in the soft real-time system that is a video game.
+Memory is tight on the PlayStation and more opinionated memory allocations can help both memory usage and memory fragmentation in the soft real-time system that is a video game.
 Some of the techniques that could be applied are:

 • Taking advantage of lifetime properties (per-level, per-frame…) ;